 On Wednesday 9th September the long- awaited and covid-delayed launch of the North Shore Vision document finally took place so that everyone could get a first sight of the plans that have been drawn up to impress UNESCO and ICOMOS and with the stated aim of trying to save our World Heritage Site status as well as providing documentary guidelines for future development along the North Shore area.

 Impressively amongst the people watching the two and a half hour presentation were UNESCO officials including Isabelle Anatole-Gabriel, Head of the North America and Europe desk at UNESCO HQ in Paris, as well as ICOMOS officials and the Head of World Heritage UK.
-We expect there would have been people from Historic England as well as DCMS officials present but we didn’t hear their names mentioned.
+We expected that there would have been people from Historic England as well as DCMS officials present too.

 The event was topped and tailed by Mayor Joe Anderson who said he was 100% behind the city retaining its WHS status and he spoke passionately about the city and its heritage and his commitment to it.
 A strong speaker was Sir Neil Cossons OBE who chaired the Mayoral WHS Task Force and was formerly chair of English Heritage and Director of the Science Museum, London.
 He was followed by Pete Swift from Planit-ie who has had more to do with the drawing up of the plans than perhaps anyone else.
 His presentation was extensive and detailed and he shared with the audience the radical proposals for delivering a heritage-led regeneration option whilst being true to the need to promote a radical economic recovery particularly in these challenging times. and in this particular area of Liverpool.
 He was followed by Mark Kitts, chair of the WHS Steering Group, Claire Slinger Assistant Director of Regeneration and then Samantha Campbell, Head of Planning.
 The meeting was chaired by Prof Michael Parkinson.